Jacobjeevan/Job-Tracker/README.md

 This version aims to rebuild the project (keeping Django for Frontend, but rebuilding it with REST API for backend, and React for frontend).

 Refer to [Plan](docs/plan.md) for detailed implementation plan of the project.
+You are also welcome to checkout [lessons](docs/lessons.md) for a list of things (including mistakes) I learned from implementing these two projects.

 ### Deployments: